egruttadauria98/Crypto-Efficient-Asset-Management/README.md

 This part of the readme is meant to help with quickstart the Django HTTP server in order to be able to initialize in it a RESTful API and **test** its endpoints.
 Note that in production this would not be done, as we host the server in a EC2 Amazon VM.
-In such a way our API would be exposed to the WLAN and reachable by the contracts living in the ethereum blockchain.
+In such a way our API would be exposed to the WAN and reachable by the contracts living in the ethereum blockchain.

 To quick start the project locally (at localhost), a bash file has been written and it needs to be called in the main directory